Table of Contents

 Alcoholic Anonymous Inpatient Program

 The combination of a twelve step program such as AA combined with inpatient treatment can be an effective combination in fighting alcohol dependency.
 Entering inside a program is the most important part of a journey to recovery.
 Admitting you have a problem and accepting the responsibility will make it easier to take the next step.
-A residential treatment center is a buffer that allows individuals to benefit from oversight and management of symptoms by trained staff and medical professionals.
+A residential treatment center is a buffer that allows individuals to benefit from oversight and management of symptoms by trained staff and professionals.
 A detox program as part of the inpatient plan is key to expelling the built up chemicals and toxins of alcoholism.
 With added oversight, patients will be monitored during the individual cycles through the detox, as well as the withdrawal process.
 Rehabilitation will follow with a comprehensive treatment for alcohol dependency utilizing alcoholic anonymous steps and other comprehensive strategies.
 Following the treatment program, an individual will benefit from ongoing outpatient therapy, so relapsing can be minimized and ultimately stopped by participating in a recovery community.

 Residential Detox for Alcohol Withdrawal